 - Clean Links: helps to protect user privacy by striping tracking/garbage parameters from URLs, such as those used by Google Analytics (

-- BetterPrivacy: you install this if you are using the Adobe Flash Player plug-in.
-If you do not want to use the Flash plug-in, and i suggest you don’t (you can still watch videos), you can try the EmbedUpdater add-on which will convert videos embedded in 3rd party websites to use the HTML5 player instead of Flash.
+- BetterPrivacy: install this if you are using the Adobe Flash Player plug-in.
+If you do not use the Flash plug-in, and i suggest you don’t (you can still watch many/most videos), you can try the EmbedUpdater add-on which will convert the code used to embed video in 3rd party websites so that the HTML5 player is used instead of Flash.
 Most 1st party sites, such as YouTube, already make use of the HTML5 player.

 The following add-ons are completely optional: